-Italy's Enel to build solar pv cell & panel factory in U.S.
+Italy's Enel to build solar PV cell & panel factory in U.S.

-MILAN, Nov 17 (Reuters) - Italian utility Enel ENEI.MI said on Thursday it would build a solar photovoltaic (PV) cell & panel manufacturing facility in the United States.
+MILAN, Nov 17 (Reuters) - Italian utility Enel ENEI.MI said on Thursday it would build a solar photovoltaic (PV) cell and panel manufacturing facility in the United States in an effort to support the creation of a North-American supply chain.

 The factory is expected to initially produce at least 3 gigawatt (GW) and scale up to 6 GW of high-performance bifacial PV modules and cells annually, the group said in a statement.

-Construction of the factory is expected to begin in the first half of 2023 and the first panel will be produced and available to the market by the end of 2024.
+The construction of the factory is expected to begin in the first half of 2023 and the first panel will be available to the market by the end of 2024.

+The U.S. project follows a similar initiative Enel is developing in southern Italy, where it is scaling up an existing solar PV panel plant to become a gigafactory producing up to 3 GW.

+"Enel intends to replicate the gigafactory factory in the U.S. to produce bifacial heterojunction PV cells that capture more sunlight," the group said.

 ((francesca.landini@thomsonreuters.com; +39 02 66129437; Reuters Messaging: reutersitaly.thomsonreuters@reuters.net))